moulikaachhe/Udacity-NanoDegree-DataScience/Project-1/README.md

 ## File Descriptions

-The notebook available here showcases work related to the above questions.
+The notebook accessible here exhibits work related to the above questions.

 ## Results

-The main findings of the code can be found at the post available [here](https://medium.com/@moulikaachhe/few-insights-depicts-the-better-programmer-career-fc8f9dd05371).
+The most discoveries of the code can be found at the post available [here](https://medium.com/@moulikaachhe/few-insights-depicts-the-better-programmer-career-fc8f9dd05371).

 ## Licensing, Authors, Acknowledgements